 9. Take it to the VO2 Max

-VO2 Max is another one of those scary sports science terms but simply put it is 'the maximum or optimum rate at which the heart, lungs, and muscles can effectively use oxygen during exercise.'
+VO2 Max is another one of those scary sports science terms, but is simply 'the maximum or optimum rate at which the heart, lungs, and muscles can effectively use oxygen during exercise.'
 It's used as a way of measuring your individual aerobic capacity.

-Getting an accurate VO2 max reading involves being strapped up to an gas exchange mask as part of a usually quite expensive lab test.
-Using clever algorithms both Polar and Garmin have devised a way of estimating your VO2 Max without the need for costly test.
+Getting an accurate VO2 Max reading involves being strapped up to a gas exchange mask as part of a (usually quite expensive) lab test.
+Using clever algorithms, the likes of Suunto, Polar and Garmin have all devised a way of estimating your VO2 Max without the need for the costly test.

-Polar's Fitness Test function lets you do a set workout before revealing your VO2 Max while the Garmin Forerunner 620 will give you your stats after each run and even use that info to predict race times.
+Polar's Fitness Test function lets you do a set workout before revealing your VO2 Max, while the Garmin Forerunner range will give you your stats after each run and even use that info to predict race times.

 10. Step it up

 One way of calculating your current cadence is to count the number of times your right foot strikes the floor over 60 seconds and then double the number.
 A better way is to let your running watch do the work.
-The Suunto Ambit 2 and Garmin Forerunner 620, Polar RC3 GPX and the TomTom Cardio Runner all give cadence stats, while many footpod sensors like the MilestonePod and some sports headphones will also give you the same info.
+The Suunto Spartan Wrist Trainer HR, Polar M430 and Garmin Forerunner 935 all give cadence stats, while many footpod sensors like the MilestonePod and some sports headphones will also give you the same info.

 Use one or two of your longer training runs to focus entirely on your cadence, making sure that's the stat showing on your wrist.